keichi/binary-parser/README.md

 	function to do some calculation.
 - `zeroTerminated` - (Optional, defaults to `false`) If true, then this parser reads until it reaches zero.
 - `stripNull` - (Optional, must be used with `length`) If true, then strip null characters from end of the string
+- `prefixLengthType` - (Optional), can be a primitive type, then this parser reads the primitive from the buffer, and use it as the array length to be read.

 ### buffer(name [,options])
 Parse bytes as a buffer. `name` should consist only of alpha numeric characters and start